Inside: Want to go on a nature study with your grandkids? Here are 8 fun activities to bring nature to life in your backyard!

 When you get home, have everyone share their experiences about the listening walk and any treasures they found along the way.

-#2: Sensory Play: Water, Rocks, Sticks & Mud–Sensory Toys found in Nature’s playground
+Sensory Play: Water, Rocks, Sticks & Mud–Sensory Toys found in Nature’s Playground

 Have you ever known a child that doesn’t love water, rocks, sticks, and mud?
 Kids can play for hours using these 4 unique “toys” found in nature’s playground.

-We take our grandkids regularly to the local canyons to play in a shallow stream with plenty of mud to dig in, sticks to float and rocks to throw in the water.
+Maybe it’s the local canyons where your children/grandchildren can play in the water with plenty of mud to dig in, sticks to float and rocks to throw.

-Playing with water, mud/sand, rocks, and sticks helps a child’s sensory development with:
+Playing with “nature’s toys” helps a child’s sensory development with:

 - Gross and fine motor development as they dig, scoop, sift, funnel and pour